 Did you know that regardless of financial status or GPA, you may still be eligible for different scholarships?
 Use free websites such as Fastweb.com to search listings of scholarships you can apply for.

-For more information on financial aid, visit the Financial Aid Office website.
+For more information on financial aid, visit the Financial Aid office website.

 Cal State Monterey Bay offers an excellent education at a very reasonable price.
 Basic expenses for someone living on campus include tuition and registration fees (classes and usage fees), books and supplies, and room (where you live) and board (what you eat).

-For a complete listing of prices, visit our tuition and fees web site at csumb.edu/tuition.
+For a complete listing of prices, visit our tuition and fees web site at csumb.edu/cost.
 All fees are subject to change and approval by the State Legislature.
 Other potential fees may be theft, fire and accident insurance or health insurance.

 Students that live at home and commute to Cal State Monterey Bay will pay a similar amount of tuition and fees as students that live on campus.
 Commuter students pay less per semester because housing costs and meal plans are not included in the totals.

 On-campus housing offers students a unique opportunity to make connections within the university community and be steps away from classrooms.
 Once you have paid your enrollment confirmation deposit you can apply for housing.
 To learn more about living on campus visit csumb.edu/housing for more information.
-If you plan on living on campus, please apply as soon as possible, the priority deadline to apply for housing is May 8, 2015 for Fall 2015 admitted students.

 Main Campus housing is expecting a wait list for incoming transfer students, as it typically fills up with returning students during Reservation Days.
 We encourage all those that qualify for East Campus (20+ years of age or Junior status) to apply to East Campus.

 Housing applications are considered complete once the online application has been submitted and a $250.00 Security Deposit payment has posted.
 Students will not be assigned a room assignment if you don't have both an online application and $250.00 Security Deposit on file.
-Please visit housing.csumb.edu for more specifics on applying.
+Please visit csumb.edu/housing for more specifics on applying.